 The novel approach was used to examine the behaviour of colorectal cancer stem cells by tracing specific marker genes.

 An innovative methodology proposed by researchers with the Colorectal Cancer Laboratory at IRB Barcelona opens up the possibility to study human tumours by means of tracing genetic modifications.
 Such an approach had previously been feasible only in animal models and it may have broad applicability for the analysis of cancer cell diversity during human tumour development in vitro or after transplantation of tumours to a recipient animal.

 “There is a large interest to study how distinct tumour cell population contribute to the evolution of the disease.
 Until know, these studies have necessary involved experiments of tumour dissociation and cell isolation, which have raised many conceptual and technical caveats.
-In essence, this new approach brings the power of mouse genetic tools to study human cancer and overcomes the limitations of identifying and tracking tumour cell populations in an intact environment,” explains ICREA Research Professor Eduard Batlle, who led the study published today in EMBO Molecular Medicine.
+In essence, this new approach brings the power of mouse genetic tools to study human cancer and overcomes the limitations of identifying and tracking tumour cell populations in an intact environment,” explains ICREA Research Professor and CIBERONC member, Eduard Batlle, who led the study published today in EMBO Molecular Medicine.